Save big (up to $1,875) on small business tools with our free membership, business.com+

 Pretax rate of return

 The rate of return refers to how much, on average, the investment is expected to grow each year in percentage terms.
-Over the long run, United States stock market returns average approximately 10% annually before adjusting for inflation.
-Government bonds average around 5% annually.
+Over the long run, United States stock market returns have averaged approximately 10 percent annually before adjusting for inflation.
+Government bonds have averaged around 4 percent annually over the past decade.

 Inflation rate

 The inflation rate refers to how much, on average, the prices of goods and services are expected to increase during the specified period.
-Over the last century, inflation in the U.S. has averaged around 3% annually.
+Over the last century, inflation in the U.S. has averaged around 3 percent annually.

 Federal marginal tax bracket